bnluong/free-music-player/README.md

 # timely-music-player
-A free music player on Android and iOS with no ads and a timer.
+A free music player on Android.
 Built entirely with React Native.